Angel-125/WildBlueTools/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.41
+- Gave ElectroPlasma a small amount of density.
+- Fixed an edge case where WBIProspector would generate an NRE.
+- WBIModuleScienceExperiment can now check for proximity to an anomaly as a requirement.
+- New experiment result: WBIUnlockTechResult - You can use this experiment result to flag one or more parts as experimental.
+Just like with a part test contract, an experimental part can be used even if its tech node is unlocked.
+- Added new Breakthrough Research contract.
+It makes use of the WBIUnlockTechResult module described above.

 1.40
 - Streamlined the WBIModuleResourceConverter
 - WBIProspector now supports one or more harvest types.